codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 For detailed information, see the [Securing your webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks) and [Webhooks](https://docs.github.com/en/github-ae@latest/rest/webhooks).

-### Configure custom root CA/certificates
+### Configure custom TLS certificates

-Codefresh allows you to configure custom CAs or self-signed server certificates to ensure secure communication for Pipelines and GitOps modules.
+Codefresh allows you to configure custom CA certificates or self-signed server certificates for secure communication for pipeline or GitOps components.

 #### Pipelines: Configure custom root CA for volumes and containers